make-ki/CTF-writeups/HTB/test.md

 This trash can is the same we can see in the image given to us.
 But the number plate of the car looks like california.
 And since a trash could be similar anywhere, I went with california.
+Post CTF Comment:
+Now I know we can leverage overpass turbo to generate a query to find house number 356 in a region.
+This challenge would have taken atleast 3 hours for anyone to solve.
+The only way to solve this challenge would be to sit through and look up every possible location on map.
+Theres no other way to do this that I know of.

 3. AI